-Dr. Zimmerman is a member of several professional organizations including the American Veterinary Medical Association, the New Hampshire Veterinary Medical Association and the American Animal Hospital Association.
+Dr. Kristi is a member of several professional organizations including the American Veterinary Medical Association, the New Hampshire Veterinary Medical Association and the American Animal Hospital Association.

-When not at the hospital, Dr. Zimmerman enjoys hiking, kayaking, antiquing, gardening and working out with her husband Larry and dogs Zurich and Jett.
+When not at the hospital, Dr. Kristi enjoys hiking, kayaking, antiquing, gardening and working out with her husband Larry and dogs Zurich and Jett.
 Life is good!

 Alyssa began working in the veterinary field in 2016 after graduating from the University of New Hampshire with a major in Animal Science and a minor in Animal Behavior.

-In her spare time she enjoys going to farms, taking day trips to explore different places, spending time with family and friends, and going on adventures with her dogs.
+In her spare time, she enjoys going to farms, taking day trips to explore different places, spending time with family and friends, and going on road trips with her dog.